ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

   Glimpse flashes of flight
   in the bright morning light.
-  Dressed in blue, blue as the sky the lads bow to their ladies who are dancing nearby, the ladies shimmer in gowns of brown.
+  Dressed in blue, blue as the sky the lads bow to their ladies nearby the ladies shimmer in gowns of brown.
-  Watch a kaleidoscope of blue butterflies fluttering low, over the Downs.
+  Watch a kaleidoscope of blue butterflies fluttering, low, over the Downs.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-